fortrabbit/blog/market-overview-video-hosting.md

 ---
 author: fl
 published: true
 created: 2017-08-14
 title: "Market overview: video hosting for business"
-excerpt:        "An opinionated field guide on developer-friendly video services."
+excerpt: An opinionated field guide on developer-friendly video services.
-lead:           "We evangelize the idea of decoupled hosting.
-This post gives you an overview about cool video encoding and hosting services you can usefor your business."
+lead: We evangelize the idea of decoupled hosting.
+This post gives you an overview about cool video encoding and hosting services you can usefor your business.
-keywords:       "HEVC, H.265, H.264, vp8, vp9, mp4, media processing"
+keywords: HEVC, H.265, H.264, vp8, vp9, mp4, media processing
 image: video-overview-poster.gif
+tags:
+  - webdev
 ---